-Under the terms of the research collaboration portion of the Sanofi Agreement, we are required to use commercially reasonable efforts to perform the activities set out for us in the research and development plans created and overseen by a joint research committee.
-We are responsible for manufacturing all vaccines required for research, development and commercialization of licensed products.
-Pursuant to the Sanofi Agreement, Sanofi paid us an initial payment of \$2,000,000 for the initial indication and an additional \$2,000,000 for a second indication.
+Pursuant to the Sanofi Agreement, Sanofi paid us an initial payment of \$2,000,000 for the initial indication and an additional \$2,000,000 for the second indication (celiac disease).
 Sanofi is obligated to make additional payments to us during preclinical research totaling up to \$3,000,000 for each indication, which has been achieved for the food allergy indication.
-For both indications, we are also eligible for (i) a \$5,000,000 development candidate milestone payable to us at the start of preclinical development, (ii) further development milestones up to an aggregate of \$127,000,000, (iii) sales milestones of up to an aggregate of \$170,000,000, and (iv) tiered royalties on annual net sales of licensed products at percentages ranging from midsingle to low double-digits.
+For each indication, we are also eligible for (i) a \$5,000,000 development candidate milestone payable to us at the start of preclinical development, (ii) further development milestones up to an aggregate of \$127,000,000, (iii) sales milestones of up to an aggregate of \$170,000,000, and (iv) tiered royalties on annual net sales of licensed products at percentages ranging from mid-single to low double-digits.